• Total units 24 Units

 • Specialisation code DVPL-SPEC

-This specialisation at ANU, a leading international centre for development, provides students with an advanced analytical understanding of the economic principles and politics underlying international development policies.
+This specialisation provides students with an advanced analytical understanding of economic principles for the design and assessment of international development policies.

 Learning Outcomes

-1. Understand modern economic development theory and debates.
+1. Demonstrate an advanced understanding of economic development theory and debates.

-3. Be able to critically assess emerging issues and policy proposals.
+3. Be able to critically assess emerging development issues and policy proposals.

 Other Information

-This specialisation is available only to students undertaking the Master of International and Development Economics and the Master of Environmental and Resource Economics degree programs.
-IDEC8011 and IDEC8033 are eligible to count towards the specialisation on approval of the course convener, provided the research essay or project falls within the field of the specialisation.
+IDEC8011 and IDEC8033 are eligible to count towards the specialisation on approval of the program convener provided the essay or project falls within the field of the specialisation.

 Back to the top